-9. What is the current approach in your jurisdiction to the treatment of cryptocurrencies for the purposes of financial regulation, anti-money laundering and taxation?
+8. What is the current approach in your jurisdiction to the treatment of cryptocurrencies for the purposes of financial regulation, anti-money laundering and taxation?
 In particular, are cryptocurrencies characterised as a currency?

 The Government shares a broad commitment to facilitating productivity and economic growth and innovation within the technology and financial services sector and improving the efficiency and inclusiveness of the financial system over the long term.
 Though the Government has remained relatively non-interventionist in the cryptocurrency sector, in recent times market regulators have become more engaged with industry developments and have focused on consumer education and issued warnings on the risks of trading and investing in cryptocurrencies.
-This has happened simultaneously to the sharp rise in the creation and use of cryptocurrencies in Australia in the past few years, with platforms such as Synthetix and Enosi raising millions through the creation of digital tokens.
-However, as the volume of new tokens has stabilised, regulators have generally taken a commensurately contracted response to ICOs.
+This has happened simultaneously to the sharp rise in the creation and use of cryptocurrencies in Australia in the past few years, with companies such as Synthetix (formerly Havven) and Enosi raising millions through the creation of digital tokens in Australia-based ICOs.